Hacker0x01/docs.hackerone.com/docs/programs/setting-response-slas.md

 ---
-title: "Setting Response SLAs"
+title: "Setting Response Targets"
-path: "/programs/setting-response-slas.html"
+path: "/programs/setting-response-targets.html"
-id: "programs/setting-response-slas"
+id: "programs/setting-response-targets"
 ---

 You can customize your program's response SLA times by configuring the number of business days.
 To customize your program's response SLA time: